 The paradoxes of climate-smart coffee (PACSMAC)

-InfoStart date: 1 April, 2021 End date: 31 March, 2026 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 20-07-CBS Countries: Ethiopia Tanzania Thematic areas: Agricultural production, Climate change, Economic development and value chains, Lead institution: Copenhagen Business School (CBS), Denmark Partner institutions: University of Dar es Salaam (UDSM), Tanzania Jimma University (JU), Ethiopia Project website: go to website (the site might be inactive) Project coordinator: Kristjan Jespersen Total grant: 11,993,425 DKK
+InfoStart date: 1 April, 2021 End date: 31 March, 2026 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 20-07-CBS Countries: Ethiopia Tanzania Thematic areas: Agricultural production, Climate change, Economic development and value chains, Lead institution: Copenhagen Business School (CBS), Denmark Partner institutions: University of Dar es Salaam (UDSM), Tanzania Jimma University (JU), Ethiopia Project website: go to website (the site might be inactive) Project coordinator: Kristjan Jespersen Total grant: 11,984,425 DKK

 Coffee, especially the valuable Arabica cultivar, is vulnerable to climate change.
 Warmer and wetter weather and spreading fungal disease have encouraged farmers to experiment with a variety of strategies, including shifting uphill, shade growing, new irrigation techniques, crop switching and transitioning to new hybrid varieties.
 Meanwhile, governments and large coffee firms have been exploring ways to support climate-smart production innovations to preserve their lucrative supply bases.
 Focused on Ethiopia and Tanzania, The paradoxes of climate-smart coffee (PACSMAC) project will investigate how climate change - and the ways actors across the value chain are trying to adapt to or mitigate it - affect coffee farmers’ livelihoods and land-use decisions.
 While observers often describe emerging coffee production experiments and the market opportunities they generate as resilient, vibrant and environmentally beneficial, these assessments are preliminary and speculative.
 In fact, the opportunities and incentives for growers to adopt and benefit from any of these innovations will depend on what downstream firms and even consumers do.
 Conversely, firm strategies will depend on how producers respond to changes in prices, demand, climate, and support programs.